-This thesis project creates a provisional period to help iGen be more conscious about the negative effects and risks of social media addiction while enhancing creativity and thinking skills towards social issues by collaboration with peers to change the expectations of iGen from the social media channels that they will engage with after this period.
+Squad creates a provisional period to help iGen be more conscious about the negative effects and risks of social media addiction while enhancing creativity and thinking skills towards social issues by collaboration with peers to change the expectations of iGen from the social media channels that they will engage with after this period.
+Squad was honored by Core77 Design Awards 2019 in Strategy and Research category & Community Choice favorite, selected as a highly commended design by Creative Conscience Awards, shortlisted in Interaction Design Awards 20' in Optimizing category and Gold winner of Indigo Awards in UX, Interface & Navigation category.

 How can we help young generation be more conscious about the negative effects of social media?